On the weak and strong Lefschetz properties for initial ideals of determinantal ideals with respect to diagonal monomial orders: Lefschetz properties for

 This result lead directly to the following consequence: \begin{corollary} Let $S=K[X_1,\dots, X_N]$ be a standard graded polynomial ring and let $J$ be a homogeneous ideal of $S$.
 Let $<$ be a monomial order on $S$ such that $\gin(\init_<(J))=\gin(J)$.
 Then $S/J$ has the WLP (resp.
 SLP) if and only if $S/\init_<(J)$ has the WLP (resp.
 SLP). \end{corollary}

-By running again the Macaulay2 code from \Cref{M2code}, we obtain that \begin{itemize} \item if $t=2$ and $mn\le 15$, then $R/\init(I_2)$ has the SLP; \item if $t=3$ and $m=n=4$, then $R/\init(I_3)$ has the SLP; \item if $t=3$ and $(m,n)\in\{(4,5), (5,4)\}$, then $R/\init(I_3)$ has the WLP but fails the SLP. \end{itemize} Moreover, for a specific integer $t=m-1=n-1$, one can verify using Macaulay2 computations that $\gin(\init(I_t))=\gin(I_t)$, which implies that $R/\init(I_t)$ has the SLP by \Cref{answer} and \Cref{gin}.
+By running again the Macaulay2 code from \Cref{M2code}, we obtain that \begin{itemize} \item if $t=2$ and $mn\le 15$, or \item if $t=3$ and $m=n=4$, \end{itemize} then $R/\init(I_t)$ has the SLP.
+Moreover, for a specific integer $t=m-1=n-1$, one can verify using Macaulay2 computations that $\gin(\init(I_t))=\gin(I_t)$, which implies that $R/\init(I_t)$ has the SLP by \Cref{answer} and \Cref{gin}.
 Therefore, we propose the following question: \begin{question} Does the equality $\gin(\init(I_t))=\gin(I_t)$ hold for all $t=m-1=n-1$? \end{question} In particular, if this question has a positive answer, then the bound provided in \Cref{lasttheorem} is sharp.